wishwani/clinical-data-migration/README.md

 # Clinical Study Data ETL Pipeline & Database Setup

 ## 1. Overview
 This project processes synthetic clinical study data using an **ETL pipeline** built with Python and Pandas.
-The cleaned data is stored in a **PostgreSQL database** with a well-defined relational schema to support efficient querying and analysis.
+The cleaned data is stored in a **PostgreSQL database** and **Supabase** with a well-defined relational schema to support efficient querying and analysis.

 ## 2. Design Choices
 ### **ETL Pipeline Design**